Purpose and Application

 Where possible, the panel will make its decision on the day of the hearing and tell the applicant (and/or representative) the reasons for their decision.
 The VRB’s people will also provide a written copy of the decision, which is sent to the applicant, their representative and the Commission.
 VRB decisions and reasons are not published or made public.
 They are only provided to the applicant, the representative and the Commission.

-If a decision cannot be made on the day of the hearing, it will be delivered as soon as reasonably practicable and usually within 14 days.
+If a decision cannot be made on the day of the hearing, it will be delivered as soon as reasonably practicable.

 In the case of someone covered by the VRB’s Vulnerable Veteran Protocol, careful consideration will be given as to the most appropriate way of informing them of the decision.
 This may require the assistance and involvement of the veteran’s treating health professional and/or representative.